cdktf/cdktf-provider-cloudflare/docs/customHostnameFallbackOrigin.go.md

 - *Type:* *string

-Hostname you intend to fallback requests to.
-Origin must be a proxied A/AAAA/CNAME DNS record within Clouldflare.
+Your origin hostname that requests to your custom hostnames will be sent to.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/custom_hostname_fallback_origin#origin CustomHostnameFallbackOrigin#origin}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/custom_hostname_fallback_origin#origin CustomHostnameFallbackOrigin#origin}

 ---